2019 Indian Air Force An-32 crash: Search operation

 The Antonov An-32 twin engine turboprop transport aircraft was en route from Jorhat Airport in Assam to Mechuka Advanced Landing Ground in Arunachal Pradesh on 3 June 2019.
-The aircraft took off from Johrat at 12:27 pm IST and lost contact with ground control at 1 pm IST, about 33 minutes after takeoff.
+The aircraft took off from Jorhat at 12:27 pm IST and lost contact with ground control at 1 pm IST, about 33 minutes after takeoff.

 After eight days of search operation that had been hindered by poor weather, on 11 June 2019, the wreckage of the aircraft was found near Pari hills close to Gatte village, 16 km north of Lipo in Arunachal Pradesh, at 12,000 ft elevation.
 The Indian Air Force had previously offered a cash reward of ₹5 lakh for anyone who could share information on the aircraft.
 A fleet of Sukhoi-30, C-130J and An-32 aircraft and Mi-17 and ALH helicopters as well as the Indian Army, the Indo-Tibetan Border Police and the state police forces were deployed for the search operation.
 The Indian Navy's P-8I Neptune aircraft was also deployed on 4 June 2019.
 ISRO's Cartosat and RISAT satellites were also used.

 On 12 June 2019, a team of 15 rescuers were airdropped near the crash site, but were unable to reach the location due to rough terrain and bad weather.
 The next day the rescue team reached the site and reported that there were no survivors, and that they had recovered the aircraft's flight recorders.